Airgas - Jerry Baker Scholarship

 - Applicant must be a citizen of the United States or Canada and plan to attend an academic institution located within the United States or Canada.

 - Applicant must submit all required application information.

 - Priority will be given to those individuals residing or attending school in the states of Alabama, Georgia or Florida.
 (A resident is defined as having lived in the specified area for a minimum of one year.)

 - Applicants may reapply; however, persons who have received this award may reapply and may be granted the award for a maximum of four years.

 The award will be presented to individuals nationwide.
 Applicant does not have to be a member of the American Welding Society.
 The AWS Foundation does not discriminate by age, race, color, national origin, disability, creed, or gender.

-The recipient will be chosen by a Selection Committee comprised of five (5) members, selected by the Education Scholarship Committee.
+The recipient will be chosen by the Education Scholarship Committee.

 One $2,500 award will be given annually.
 No recipient shall receive more than one AWS National Scholarship award per year.